SpaceyaTech/Team-Berlin-React/README.md

 # Product Vision

-SpaceYaTech Forum is FOR: young africans interested in technology discussions in Africa WHO: want to find opinions and news about various topics in Africa THE: Space Ya Tech IS A web application THAT: gives a platform to young people to interact on different technology matters UNLIKE: other existing products which already exist in the market OUR PRODUCT: is open source and developed by the community for the community addressing the pain points of the African tech ecosystem.
+SpaceYaTech Forum is FOR: young africans interested in technology discussions in Africa WHO: want to find opinions and news about various topics in Africa THE: Space Ya Tech IS A web application THAT: gives a platform to young people to interact on different technology matters UNLIKE: other existing products which already exist in the market OUR PRODUCT: is open source and developed by the community for the community addressing the pain points of the African tech ecosystem. [checkout product vision](https://github.com/SpaceyaTech/Team-Berlin-React/wiki/Product-Vision---Team-Berlin)

 ## Built With